dongzgh/dongzgh.github.io/journal.md

 	* Fixed bugs in back end function to create Master Merged Geometry Set
 	* Discussed with Muhammad about how to design Unfill Holes and Unfill Notches
 	* Uploaded Unfil Holes/Notches spec.
 REV01 to Microsoft Team and also created links in AzureDev Ops
-	* Created bug #25075 for bridging simple boxes to Alex Chubarev
+	* Created bug #25075 for bridging simple boxes to Chubarev
 	* Fixed one assertion failure in CopyAllAttributes

 ## 2020-04-25